-Trademark “specimens” are required to prove “use in commerce”.
-Some website screenshots can work, but the recent In Re: Siny ruling shows that others may be rejected as “mere advertisements”.
+The USPTO requires trademark “specimens” to prove “use in commerce”.
+They sometimes accept website screenshots, but the recent In Re: Siny ruling shows that they may reject others as “mere advertisements”.

 Trademarks are very much a “use it” or “lose it” type of intellectual property.
-The US requires that before any trademark can issue, the owner must submit a “trademark specimen” showing that the mark is actually being used in commerce.
+The USPTO requires that the owner must submit a “trademark specimen” showing use in commerce before the mark issues.
 These trademark specimens usually contain a JPEG (image) file with one or more examples of use in commerce.

-Advertising doesn’t work: It is possible to just advertise something without actually selling it.
-Thus “mere advertising” is not considered adequate proof.
+It is possible to just advertise something without actually selling it.
+As a result, the USPTO does not consider “mere advertising” to be adequate proof.
 (For a funny example, look up “VIP“.)

 Most trademark law predates the internet.
 However these days, much commerce is internet based “e-commerce.”
 Using webpages for proof can sometimes be problematic.
 Webpages can be ambiguous.
 Is the webpage for just advertising, e-commerce, both, neither?
 The old pre-internet rules are not always on point.
 So how does the USPTO decide what is and is not OK here?